 Nominees for individual awards must be DoD civilian employees (including Intergovernmental Personnel Act [IPA] employees) or members of the U.S. Armed Forces.
-Nominees for team awards must include one or more DoD civilian employees (including IPAs) or members of the U.S. Armed Forces; other team members may be DoD contractor employees.
-Nominations for individual/team awards should be specific to individual or team accomplishments, while nominations for installation awards should focus specifically on the installation's relevant program accomplishments.
-Nominations should emphasize accomplishments that demonstrate cost effectiveness and positive outcomes in support of military readiness and the defense mission.
+Nominees for team awards must include one or more DoD civilian employees (including IPAs) or members of the U.S. Armed Forces; other team members may be DoD contractors.
+Installation awards recognize the accomplishments of installation and command environmental programs, including the accomplishments of their program staff.
+Individual awards recognize exceptional accomplishments that stand out from or go beyond an individual's regular duties.
+Team awards recognize extraordinary accomplishments of teams that work beyond or outside of installation and command environmental programs, such as cross-installation or cross-Component teams.
+Nominations for team awards are not de facto installation program awards and should not be used as such.
+Nominations for individual/team awards should be specific to individual or team accomplishments not previously included in other environmental award nominations.
+All nominations should emphasize accomplishments that demonstrate cost effectiveness and positive outcomes in support of military readiness and the defense mission.

-Installations, individuals, and teams that previously won a SecDef Environmental Award for a given category are not eligible to compete within the same category using the same accomplishments for any subsequent submission.
+Installations, individuals, and teams that have previously won a SecDef Environmental Award for a given category are not eligible to compete within the same category using the same accomplishments for any subsequent submission.

-OASD(EI&E) will upload all nomination narratives to the Defense Environmental Network and Information Exchange (DENIX) website and will share with program judges, therefore all information submitted must be unclassified and cleared using a DD Form 1910 or other attestation for this purpose.
+OASD(EI&E) will upload all nomination narratives to the DoD Environment, Safety and Occupational Health Network and Information Exchange (DENIX) website and will share nominations with program judges, therefore all information submitted must be unclassified and cleared using a DD Form 1910, Component publication security review equivalent, or other attestation by a qualified entity for this purpose.

 A panel of judges from government, non-governmental organizations, academia, and the private sector selected by OASD(EI&E) will recommend winners by evaluating nominations on the criteria listed below.
-Judging guidance for all categories except Environmental Excellence in Weapon System Acquisition (EEWSA) is described on page 45.
-EEWSA judging guidance is on page 42.
+Judging guidance for all categories except Environmental Excellence in Weapon System Acquisition (EEWSA) is described on page 44.
+EEWSA judging guidance is on page 43.